Getting Started with Conda

 You may specify multiple channels for installing packages by passing the

-Channel priority decreases from left to right - the first argument has higher priority than the second.
+--channelargument multiple times.$ conda install scipy=1.10.0 --channel conda-forge --channel biocondaChannel priority decreases from left to right - the first argument has higher priority than the second.
 For reference, bioconda is a channel for the conda package manager specializing in bioinformatics software.
 For those interested in learning more about the Bioconda project, checkout the project’s GitHub page.

 Please note that in our example, adding

-is no longer available onbioconda
+biocondachannel is irrelevant becausescipyis no longer available onbiocondachannel.

 Specifying channels when installing packages

-written in the Rust programming language, so it runs faster.Create a Python 3.10 environment called
+polarsis an alternative topandaswritten in the Rust programming language, so it runs faster.Create a Python 3.10 environment called

-(so you can make plots) in your environment .Solution
+fast-analysis-projectwith thepolarspackage.
+Also include the most recent versions ofjupyterlab(so you have a nice UI) andmatplotlib(so you can make plots) in your environment .Solution

 In order to create a new environment we use the

-(since we do not explicitly state the versions of these).$ mkdir my-computer-vision-project $ cd my-computer-vision-project/ $ conda create --name my-computer-vision-project python=3.10 $ conda activate my-computer-vision-project $ conda search --channel conda-forge polars $ conda install --channel conda-forge jupyterlab polars matplotlib
+conda createcommand.
+After making and activating the environment we check what versions ofpolarsare available so we can install explicit version of these.
+Finally we install the version ofpolarswe wish to use along with the most recent versions ofjupyterlabandmatplotlib(since we do not explicitly state the versions of these).$ mkdir my-computer-vision-project $ cd my-computer-vision-project/ $ conda create --name my-computer-vision-project python=3.10 $ conda activate my-computer-vision-project $ conda search --channel conda-forge polars $ conda install --channel conda-forge jupyterlab polars matplotlibHint: the

-, for more abbreviations, see also the Conda command reference .
+--channelargument can also be shortened to-c, for more abbreviations, see also the Conda command reference .

 Alternative syntax for installing packages from specific channels